Efficient photon-pair emission from a nanostructured resonator and its theoretical description: Introduction

-In this work, we design and fabricate a nanostructured resonator whose high efficiency for SPDC allows us to perform, for the first time, the spatial and spectral measurements of photon-pair emission in different scenarios.
+In this work, we design and fabricate a nanostructured resonator whose high efficiency for SPDC allows us to perform, for the first time, the directionally and spectrally resolved measurements of photon-pair emission in different scenarios.
 Furthermore, we extend the QNM model to account for the substrate and the coupling into an SMF, enabling a direct comparison between theoretical predictions and experimental measurements and providing a partial validation of the model.